brain-microstructure-exploration-tools/abcd-noddi-tbss-experiments/README.md

 ## Generate a population template

 Here we use MRtrix3 to generate a FOD population template.
-Again, first ensure that [MRtrix3](https://mrtrix.readthedocs.io/en/latest/installation/before_install.html#before-installing) is installed and that your environment is configured to find the MRtrix3 executables.
 Then:

 ```sh
 mkdir population_template